 Vaccines that prevent the occurrence of Feline Viral Rhinotracheitis and Feline Calicivirus are part of the regular vaccination protocols for cats in most parts of the world.
 There are two types of vaccines – vaccines for parenteral administration and conjunctival/nasal vaccines.
 4

-The parenteral type consisted of modified live virus is given twice to cats older than 9 weeks of age in an interval of 21 days.
+The parenteral type consisted of a modified live virus is given twice to cats older than 9 weeks of age in an interval of 21 days.
 Kittens should receive shots in the interval of 21-28 days until they turn 12 weeks of age.
-Single dose booster is indicated every 1-3 years.
+A single-dose booster is indicated every one to three years.
 The commercial parenteral vaccines usually contain modified live or chemically inactivated FPV (Feline Panleukopenia Virus).

 Instillation of vaccine drop into the conjunctiva and the nasal passages is done once if the cat is more than 12 weeks of age.
 Kittens under this age should receive a second dose once they turn one year.
 The revaccinations are indicated annually.
 The veterinarian or vet tech should inform the owners that this type of vaccination can induce sneezing that can last for up to a week.